HOME

 THE AESTHETIC CREDO FOR THE 3rd MILLENIUM PAINTING:

-PAINTING EXPERIENCE & COLOUR PERCEPTION
+PAINTING EXPERIENCE, COLOUR PERCEPTION AND OTHER NOTES

-ABOUT MY ART
+ABOUT MY SYMCHROMISM

-IS IT A MATTER OF CHOICE?
+IS IT A MATTER OF CHOICE OR JUST MY CHARACTER?

 WHERE A PAINTER COULD COMPETE WITH THE NATURE

-THE “CLASSICAL EVOLUTION”: INTO XXI CENTURY AGAIN WITH CEZANNE
+THE MOST “CLASSICAL EVOLUTION”: INTO XXI CENTURY AGAIN WITH CEZANNE

 AUTOBIOGRAPHICAL

 • I date the beginning of my painting practice and study by the year of 1965 – in my 21.
 At that time I was a student, learning languages, diplomacy and other sciences in the Moscow Institute of International Relations.
 Soon, after working in Embassy in the Sudan (1967) and then in Syria, I preferred, since 1970, to teach Arabic language at the same Institute – in order to devote myself more to painting and drawing exercises.
-And I proceeded with that line in my short visits to Algeria, Morocco, Kuwait and even during my directorship of the Russian Cultural Center in Cairo (1993-95), where I built a kind of studio.
+And I proceeded with that line in my short visits to Algeria, Morocco, Kuwait and during my directorship of the Russian Cultural Center in Cairo (1993-95), where I built a kind of studio.

-• Generally my art involvement began during the school years – then I was fascinated with poetry and drawing.
-So that on graduating the secondary school (in Monino – a tiny academic city near Moscow where I was born, 1944) in 1963 I had dozen of poems and one personal exhibition of drawings.
-That exhibition exposed a kind of plasticity which first had appeared in my sketches done from the board of the “Anton Chekhov” steamer in 1960, when I rushed to draw the banks, churches and ships on the rivers Volga and Kama ( www.symchromism.com/graf/s3.php ).
+• Generally my art involvement began during the school years – then I was fascinated by poetry and drawing.
+So that on graduating the secondary school in 1963 (in Monino – a tiny academic city near Moscow where I was born, 1944) I had dozen of poems and one personal exhibition of drawings.
+That small exhibition exposed a kind of plasticity style which first had appeared in my sketches done from the board of the “Anton Chekhov” steamer in 1960, when I rushed to draw the banks, churches and ships on the rivers Volga and Kama ( www.symchromism.com/graf/s3.php ).
+I suppose that, as an artist, I’ve awaked on the board of that steamer, in my 16, traveling with my mother by the rivers Volga and Kama.

 • So, I began to practise painting after a period of drawing, which I continued side by side with the painting.
 I am sure the drawing and life sketches enrich the painting with plasticity, movement and innovations.
+More than this: life sketches so much influence our painting and our vision as a whole, that I often associate it with Walt Whitman’s poetry.

-• On the other hand, colour is as near to me as music.
+• On the other hand, color is as near to me as music.
 And I look at every new and compound color gamut and harmonious composition like at a mute symphony.
 Out of this, I call my painting method: “symchromy” or the “symchromism”.

-• Since 1974 participated in exhibitions, organized by the Association of young artists.
-The latest exhibiting participations: 1994 – Cairo, Russian Cultural Centre, – “International Art Exhibition”; 1997 – Moscow, Central House Of Artists, – “Famous, Forgotten & New Names”; 2004 – Moscow, Tishinka Exhibition Centre, – “Lux Art Salon”; 2005 – Moscow, Central House Of Artists, “Moscow International Art Salon – 2005”; 2006 – Moscow House of Nationalities, – “White Christmas”; Mine pictures are also in the private collections in Russia, Ukraine, Germany, USA, Bulgaria, Czechia, Latvia, Algeria and Syria.
+• Since 1974 participated in exhibitions, organized by the Young artists’ Association of the Moscow Union of Artists.
+The latest exhibiting participations: 1994 – Cairo, Russian Cultural Centre, – “International Art Exhibition”; 1997 – Moscow, Central House Of Artists, – “Famous, Forgotten & New Names”; 2004 – Moscow, Tishinka Exhibition Centre, – “Lux Art Salon”; 2005 – Moscow, Central House Of Artists, “Moscow International Art Salon”; 2006 – Moscow House of Nationalities, – “White Christmas”; and the very last exhibition took place in March 2009 during “Moscow International Art Salon” at the Central House of Artists, where I presented my landscape project “The Pure Rivers Of My Childhood”

-SOMETHING TO CREATE AND SOMETHING TO REJECT
+SOMETHING TO CREATE, YET… SOMETHING TO REJECT

 TO FEEL AND THINK WITH COLOUR

-The Nature will always remain the greatest source for all kinds of arts, especially for the painting, and for the "symchromy", – teaching us new, divine, various and complicated colour harmonies, fascinating plasticity and original constructive designs.
-And more than this: the landscape painting, due to its highly inspired colour reception, and its open air energy, rewards an artist with a wonderful ability – for the direct abstract expression by colours of his feelings, aesthetic ideas, spiritual and intellectual attitudes, and that, exactly, gives the abstract and realistic "symchromism" its most beautiful and deep content.
+And even more than this: the landscape painting, due to its subtle color perception, highly inspired by Nature and “open air great energy”, rewards an artist with a quite wonderful “inverted ability” – for the direct abstract expression by colors of his feelings, aesthetic ideas, spiritual and intellectual attitudes, and that, particularly, gives the abstract and realistic "symchromism" its most beautiful, interesting and deep content.

-© Kudryavtsev-Dobrohotov Yuri, 2002
+© Kudryavtsev-Dobrohotov Yuri, 2011

 "SYMCHROMIA" IN PICTURES: